Sat, May 23rd, 2020

-Davis College considered the project ‘life-altering’, and found it helped to foster a strong sense of solidarity with European partners.
+Davis College found the mobility projects ‘life altering’ as they helped to foster a sense of solidarity with European partners.

-Watergrasshill National School recently started their project ‘Developing Strategies to Promote Wellbeing of the Whole School Community’.
+Watergrasshill National School embarked on a project entitled ‘Developing Strategies to Promote Wellbeing of the Whole School Community’.
 This was due to the increasing number of children presenting with anxiety issues in school.

-Teacher Mikey Prout believes “the project will be of enormous benefit, particularly to our children with special education needs.”
-The project will explore how other EU schools tackle mental health issues.
-They also plan to promote wellbeing and develop whole-school teaching strategies, which will equip pupils and teachers with skills to manage anxiety.
+The school will explore how other schools in other EU counties tackle certain issues.
+Further, they plan to promote wellbeing and develop whole school teaching strategies, which will equip pupils and teachers in the prevention of anxiety.

-Partnered with four schools from Spain, Portugal, Lithuania and Turkey, Watergrasshill National School led the way in exploring the first topic: yoga.
+Partnered with four schools from Spain, Portugal, Lithuania and Turkey, Watergrasshill National School led the first topic in November; yoga.
 The school devised a lesson plan, demonstrated what they had developed, and ran workshops.

 Peer-learning and a strong dissemination strategy is paramount as Mikey is eager to ensure easy access for project partners.

 Here Tomas chats with Mikey Prout from Watergrass Hill National School.